sourabh0ch/Kafka-basics/README.md

 # Kafka-basics
-Kafka logic implementation in java like how  produce , consumer works to create message in topic and how to fetch them using consumer
+Kafka logic implementation in java like how  producer and consumer works to create message in topic and how to fetch them using consumer